Trump and Europe want ‘same thing’ for Ukraine, Starmer says

 “We’ll make a determination depending on what they come back with,” Mr Trump told reporters during a question-and-answer session at the White House.

-Downing Street said all the leaders had agreed it was a “critical moment” for the future of Ukraine and Euro-Atlantic security.

-“Intensive work on the peace plan is continuing and will continue in the coming days,” a No 10 spokesman said.
+Downing Street said all the leaders had agreed it was a “critical moment” for the future of Ukraine and Euro-Atlantic security, adding: “Intensive work on the peace plan is continuing and will continue in the coming days.”

-The Prime Minister will co-chair a call with Mr Zelensky, Mr Macron, Mr Merz and leaders and officials from around 30 other nations on Thursday.
+The Prime Minister will co-chair a call with Mr Zelensky, Mr Macron, Mr Merz and leaders and officials from around 30 other nations later, during which they will discuss “the latest on the US-led peace talks,” No 10 said.

+The UK and French-led group of countries known as the coalition of the willing has pledged to support Ukraine and deter Russia in the event of a ceasefire.

+Planning for a potential peacekeeping force has been “detailed” and included reconnaissance missions to Ukraine to determine “what units we might deploy, how and what their roles might be,” a No 10 spokesman said.

 Meanwhile, progress has been made in behind-the-scenes meetings between national security advisers including the UK’s Jonathan Powell, according to British officials.